EleutherAI/poll_website_demo/README.md

 ## To Do

 Fix the admin section blowing up when you aren't logged in.
 Copy over from Votr the polling logic.
+Hide logout button when not logged in

 ## Installation